bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 ... divvies up all the rest indices into groups of consecutive indices. `itertools.groupby` sets boundaries between groups where its callable parameter (here a lambda) changes value.
 The rest of the syntax is some finagling to get the output into the form of a list of lists.

-`get_initial_rest` is a function defined so that it returns the index of the first rest in a runs of adjacent rests, or the index of the row for any other row in the DataFrame (this is the key to keeping rows in order after merging).
+When called on any index in a run of adjacent rests, `get_initial_rest` is defined to return the first index in the run.
+When called on the index of any other row in the dataset, it returns the same index.
+Hence `get_initial_rest` is used to map the indices of the input DataFrame to the indices of the output DataFrame, keeping the order of rows intact when runs of rests get combined.
 We use `get_initial_rest` as the labeling function that `pandas.DataFrame.groupby` can use to generate groups.

-Finally, we define an aggregation function for groupby that sums 'Duration' entries and takes the first row's element for all other columns.
+Finally, we define an aggregation function `agg_func` for groupby that sums 'Duration' entries and takes the first row's element for all other columns.
 Note that this aggregation function does nothing to single-row groups, and does what we want for groups of rests!